AfricaBirdData/ABAP/README.md

 my_det_data <- getAbapData(.spp_code = 95, .region_type = "province", .region = "North West")
 ```

-Note the trailing dots in the argument names.
-This makes it easier to
-incorporate this function into other larger functions and workflows.

-We may be interested in detection data in a set of pentads that do not
+Great, but we may be interested in detection data in a set of pentads
-correspond to any particular region.
-Although getAbapData allows you to
+that do not correspond to any particular region.
+What do we do then?
-download data from any one pentad, it is not advised to use this
+Well, although `getAbapData()` allows you to download data from any one
+pentad, it is not advised to use this functionality to loop over a set
-functionality to loop over a set of pentads (unless it is a small set).
+of pentads (unless it is a small set).
+This is because the algorithm
-this is because the algorithm will create a query for each pentad!
+will create a query to the remote database for each pentad, resulting in
-Resulting in a very slow process.
-The easiest and fastest way to obtain
+a very slow process.

+There are two ways of making this process more efficient:

+### A spatial subset

-these data is to download a larger region that contains our pentads and
+One way to obtain data for a set of pentads is to download a larger
+region that contains our pentads of interest and then filter only those
-then filter only those we are interested in.
+we are interested in.

+If we know the code for the pentads of interest we could just go ahead
-For demonstration purposes let’s subset ten random pentads in the North
+and filter our data.
+For demonstration purposes let’s subset ten random
-West province using the data we just downloaded and download Black Duck
+pentads in the North West province using the data we just downloaded.
-data for them.
-This doesn’t make any sense, but hopefully shows the
+This pentad selection probably doesn’t make much sense, but hopefully it
-point.
+shows the point.

 ``` r
 set.seed(8476)